nodejs/node-core-utils/docs/ncu-ci.md

 ### `ncu-ci url <url>`

 `ncu-ci url <url>` takes a url corresponding to a PR on `nodejs/node`, detects the CI type (either `node-test-commit` or `node-test-pull-request`) and corresponding job id for the latest run, and returns a summary of results about the job run.
+See `ncu-ci url --help` for more.

 Example:
 ```sh